victor4458776/Python-Scripting-for-hackers/README.md

 My philosophy is made simple complicate things such access points to the different servers and using curl or postman to learn APIs in a more simple way and point accessing.
 But this time the important thing for working with scripts is a basic knowledge of crypto-hash stuff that you can reach in many degree mathematical courses and other TERMUX repositories.
 I encourage you to learn cryptography and hashing with TERMUX, which is a terminal for ANDROID.
 Is advantageous for cryptography because hackers in the day-to-day internet flows they write handy automation scripts for crypto hashes and the python shell materials.

 #SCRIPTING-FRAGMENTS
-1.Python Shell
+-Python Shell

-a.Python parsers
+-Python parsers

-3. Python tricks in the shell
+-Python tricks in the shell

-b.Data manipulation
+-Data manipulation

-5. Files in the shell
+-Files in the shell

-c.
-Curl with HTTPS protocol
+-Curl with HTTPS protocol

-6.1 HTTPLIB3
+-HTTPLIB3

-Rubyfu scripting (further)
+-Rubyfu scripting (further)